-So to that underwhelmed Chinese worker on Twitter, I might say: as Guo Yuhua (great Tsinghua-university-based anthropogist: see her blog) can tell you, far from obstructing the quest for social justice, ethnography can be a contribution to it.
+So to that underwhelmed Chinese worker on Twitter, I might say: as the great Tsinghua-university-based anthropologist Guo Yuhua can tell you, far from obstructing the quest for social justice, ethnography can be a contribution to it.
 Apart from urban workers, if anyone has been downtrodden, it’s the peasantry.

 However much the official version may seek to reify and sanitize culture, yet factory workers, household Daoists, village cadres, spirit mediums, army recruits, sectarian groups, vagrants, and entrepreneurs are all part of the social spectrum, whose lives deserve to be documented.